-We examine stock return behavior post IPO events in the biotechnology sector and investigate the factors that may influence this behavior.
+This paper analyzes stock return behavior following IPO events in the biotechnology sector and examines factors that could have an impact on this behavior.

-The results indicate positive Cumulative Average Abnormal return (CAAR) of 3.03% in 20 days after the IPO until the end of the quiet period for all firms under scrutiny, and a decline of tens of percent in the 18 months post IPO.
-When the sample is divided into two subsamples by firm size, we find a market value (MV) of $500 million as a threshold for positive or negative post IPO yields.
-Companies with a MV below this threshold present a positive but not significant CAAR in the first 20 days and a significant negative CAAR from day 31 onwards.
-In contrast, companies above this threshold shows a significant positive CAAR 20 days post IPO, followed by a consistent increase in CAAR for the next few months.
-We also found that MV, IPO proceeds, shareholders dilution and clinical phases are critical factors determining post IPO returns.
-In conclusion, we suggest that investors perceive firms' market value of $500 million as a confidence threshold when investing in newly issued biotechnology firms.
-We postulate that firms above this size attract more attention and gain investor confidence.
-Firms below this size presents might perceive as lottery stocks as IPO ignites a period of enthusiasm until quiet period ends and then investors’ attention to small size firms diminish gradually, as they seek their next lottery like opportunity.
+The results of the research indicate a positive Cumulative Average Abnormal Return (CAAR) of 3.03% in the 20 days following the IPO until the end of the quiet period for all firms under examination, and a decline of tens of percent in the 18 months post-IPO.
+When the sample is divided into two subsamples according to firm size, a market value (MV) of $500 million can be identified as a threshold for positive or negative post-IPO yields.
+Companies with a MV below this threshold experience a positive but not significant CAAR in the first 20 days post-IPO and a significant negative CAAR from day 31 onwards.
+In contrast, companies above this $500 million threshold show a significant positive CAAR 20 days post-IPO, followed by a consistent increase in CAAR for the next few months.
+The results also indicate that MV, IPO proceeds, shareholder dilution, and clinical phases are critical factors determining post-IPO returns.
+In conclusion, we suggest that investors recognize a $500 million market value of a firm as a confidence threshold when investing in newly issued biotechnology firms.
+We postulate that firms valued above this amount attract more attention and gain greater investor confidence than do firms below this threshold.
+Lower-valued firms can be considered “lottery stocks,” as their IPO ignites a period of enthusiasm until the quiet period ends, whereafter investors’ attention to such firms gradually diminishes, and their focus moves on to their next potential lottery-like opportunity.

-Keywords: IPO, Pharma companies; financial markets; behavioral finance, Market Value
+Keywords: IPO, pharma companies; financial markets; behavioral finance; market value

 JEL Classifications: D8 (Information, Knowledge, and Uncertainty); G11 (Portfolio Choice; Investment Decisions); G14 (Information and Market Efficiency; Event Studies);